Sporran: Horsehair sporrans

 This style is most commonly worn as part of regimental attire for the pipers or the drummers.
 In general, it is one of the most dramatic and biggest of dress-sporrans with a very formal style.
 A traditional horsehair pouch extends just below the belt to just below the hem of the kilt.
 The most ordinary pattern contains black horsehair tassels on a white horsehair background.
 Pewter or silver cantle is also carved on the sporran.
 This style made from horsehide rather than tail hair, are more able to keep with the compact shape and decor of less showy, semi-dress versions.

 Materials and law

-As sporrans are made of animal skin, their production, ownership, and transportation across borders may be regulated by legislation set to control the trade of protected and endangered species.
+As sporrans are typically made of animal skin, their production, ownership, and transportation across borders may be regulated by legislation set to control the trade of protected and endangered species.
 A 2007 BBC report on legislation introduced by the Scottish Executive stated that sporran owners may need licences to prove that the animals used in construction of their pouch conformed to these regulations.

 In 2009, European politicians voted to ban the sale of seal products putting an end to the use of seal in sporran production.